shsagir/play-area-sync/docs/domains.md

 www       CNAME      {{app-name}}.frb.io  < Only www!
 ```

-This will redirect all requests incoming to the naked domain to the `www.` domain.
-The service is optional but recommended.
-We will also issue an SSL cert for the redirect service, so that ALL communication is secured.
+#### Domain forwarding service explained

+Optional but highly recommended: The fortrabbit domain forwarding service redirects all incoming requests on the naked domain to the `www.` version of the domain using `301 Moved Permanently` headers.
+It also works for deeplinks, so `http://your-domain.com/page` will be forwarded to `http://www.your-domain.com/page`.
+A custom SSL cert from Let's Encrypt for each naked domain will be issued, so that ALL communication can be secure (best combine with [.htaccess](/htaccess) rules on the www side to force https).
+It needs to be set up as an `A`-record, you can not use `CNAME` on a naked domain, as that would possibly break your DNS settings (especially if you want to send e-mails).
+The service itself is independent from the App it's the same IP for all Apps in one region.

 ### Alternative ways to use a naked domain